One Percent For Digital Equity

 A Call to Action for Financial & Digital Inclusion Leaders

-The National Collaborative for Digital Equity invites you to join us in a national “One Percent for Digital Equity” Campaign to encourage and assist the nation’s federally insured banks to voluntarily commit 1% of their Community Reinvestment Act (CRA) funds for digital equity.
+The National Collaborative for Digital Equity invites you to join the “One Percent for Digital Equity” Campaign to encourage and assist the nation’s federally insured banks to voluntarily commit eventually 1% of their Community Reinvestment Act (CRA) funds for digital equity.

-Banks commit over $100 billion in CRA funds each year to foster economic opportunity, inclusion and vitality, in the nation’s low- and moderate-income communities.
+Banks commit nearly one-half trillion dollars in CRA funds each year to foster economic opportunity, inclusion and vitality, in the nation’s low- and moderate-income (LMI) communities.
 Until recently, banks could not receive credit toward meeting their CRA obligation by investing in efforts to close the digital divide.
-But that has recently changed.
+But fortunately, that has changed.

 NCDE’s advocacy and pilot efforts encouraged the Federal Reserve and other federal policy makers to provide banks with CRA credit when addressing the digital divide as a barrier to economic inclusion.

 Stand with us to open the door to opportunity for millions of Americans!

 Financial and digital inclusion leaders: We urgently need your commitment and leadership now!